Shuhua-L/Portfolio/README.md

 ## Technologies Used

-🚀 Next.js (built with `create-next-app`)
+- 🚀 Next.js (built with `create-next-app`)
-🔗 TypeScript
+- 🔗 TypeScript
-💅 Tailwind CSS
+- 💅 Tailwind CSS
-☁️ Vercel (for deployment)
+- ☁️ Vercel (for deployment)

 ## Roadmap

+- ✅ Navigation Bar
+- ✅ Light/Dark Mode + Mode Switcher
-- ✅ Create a header/navbar.
+- ✅ Hero Section
-- ⏳ Complete the home page section.
-- ⏳ Design and implement the about section.
+- ⏳ About section
-- ⏳ Create the projects showcase section.
+- ⏳ The projects showcase section
-- ⏳ Develop the contact section.
+- ⏳ The contact section
-- ⏳ Integrate animations using Framer Motion.
+- ⏳ Animations vis Framer Motion
-- ⏳ Make the entire portfolio site fully responsive.
+- ⏳ Fully responsive
+- ⏳ Deploying to Vercel

 Feel free to explore my portfolio site and check back for updates as I work on these features. 😊